nikiforov-alexander/pt4-spark-blog/README.md

     It has 4 methods:
     - `addEntry(BlogEntry blogEntry)`
     - `findAllEntries()`
-    - `findEntriesBySlug(String slug)`
+    - `findEntryById(int id)`
-    - `removeEntry(BlogEntry newBlogEntry)`
+    - `removeEntryById(int id)`

-    First three methods were given. `removeEntry` method I added in order to remove entry on edit page and when old entry is edited, old one is removed, preserving the comments, and new one is added.
+    First three methods were given. `removeEntryById` method I added in order to remove entry on edit page and when old entry is edited, old one is removed, preserving the comments, and new one is added.
-    Method `findEntriesBySlug` actually find entries by unique hashId generated for each blog entry from date and title, see `setSlugUsingTitleAndCreationDate()` in [BlogEntry],
+    Method `findEntryById` actually find entries by unique id generated for each blog entry from date and title.
-    and implementation in [Sql2oBlogDao].

     Implementation of dao is called [Sql2oBlogDao].
 <hr>